Bachir Gemayel: Aftermath

 Condemnations poured in from around the world, including the United Nations Security Council in Resolution 520 as well as from American President Ronald Reagan.
 Reagan had been one of Gemayel's staunchest supporters, saying "this promising young leader had brought the light of hope to Lebanon."

 Bachir Gemayel's older brother Amine Gemayel was not long after elected president, serving from 1982 to 1988.
 Rather different in temperament, Amine Gemayel was widely regarded as more moderate than his brother.

 Many of Bachir Gemayel's followers were dissatisfied with Amine, which eventually led to the Lebanese Forces becoming independent from the Phalange and forming its own political party.

 Sabra and Shatila Massacre

-Between 762 and 3,500 civilians, mostly Palestinians and Lebanese Shiites, were massacred by members of the Phalange in retalliation for the assassination of Gemayel.
+From September 16 to 18, 1982, Ariel Sharon, the Israeli Minister of Defense whose troops occupied the area, encouraged Phalange militiamen to enter the Palestinian refugee camps of Sabra and Shatila in order to eliminate any potential PLO fighters.
+There, the militiamen committed a punitive massacre.
+Between 762 and 3,500 civilians, mostly Palestinians and Lebanese Shiites, were killed in retaliation for the assassination of Gemayel.

 Legacy

 Gemayel was believed to be an extreme option for the presidency.
 Muslims and leftist leaders preferred a moderate one, like his brother, Amine, or former president Chamoun.
 George Hawi revealed in a documentary with Al Jazeera: "Once he was elected, I was sure that he won't get to take over the presidency and he will be assassinated.
 Many sides were trying to kill him and I was one of them.
 I didn't succeed while someone else did.
 He was a solution in the wrong place and the wrong time".

 Deputy Nawaf al-Moussawi said in a parliamentary session that Gemayel had reached the presidency "on the back of an Israeli tank", and Professor Christo El Morr compared him to Philippe Pétain.
 Gemayel is criticized for the use of force against civilians and carrying out massacres against both Muslims and Christians, such as Karantina, Black Saturday and Ehden.
 He is also accused of racism against Palestinians, Syrians and Arabs.
 However, Gemayel is viewed positively among the majority of right-wing Christians.
 They consider him a patriot leader who fought for Christian rights and the autonomy of Lebanon.